A new book presents an important new understanding of chronic pain and the role of

 misunderstanding of opioids is that medicine has adopted an approach.
 That has treated pain as

-mechanical, medical disability, pain as passive and innocent suffering.
+a mechanical, medical disability, pain as passive and innocent suffering.
 This reflected society's

 belief in the right to full relief from pain.
 But only for physical pain, the pain of psychosocial